 Sustainable Organization Framework for Technology Development (SOFT)

-An Alternative organizational structure for futuristic technology development organizations
+An Alternative framework for futuristic technology development organizations

 Last updated

-An Alternative organizational structure for futuristic technology development organizations
+An Alternative framework for futuristic technology development organizations

 Last updated